 Instructions

-Pour batter into prepared pan.
-Bake for 50-60 minutes, or until a toothpick inserted in the middle comes out clean.
+- Pour batter into prepared pan.
+Bake for 50-60 minutes, or until a pick inserted in the middle comes out clean.

 Notes